-This guide gives you all the information about what you will need when applying for Summer of Code.
-Please read this carefully to ensure you know about all the requirements of a good and complete application.
+This guide gives you all the information you need when applying for Rails Girls Summer of Code.
+Please read this carefully to familiarise yourself with what makes a good and complete application.

 - How much is the scholarship?